 Student members of the Curious George campus newspaper staff visited the hallowed halls of the Yale Daily News in New Haven for the newspaper’s annual Journalism Symposium the weekend of February 22, 2020.

 The symposium consisted of seminars, presentations from prominent speakers, and a newspaper competition for high school students.
 Curious George came away with a well-won victory for Best Culture Feature for “Tropicalia: The Revolution that swung its hips to the terrors of Brazil.” by Annika Crawford ’22.
-Other Curious George attendees included Anney Ye ’20, Trista Yao ’20, Neha Thumu ’20, Shelby Williams ’21, Celeste Huang ’22, Eliana DeHaven ’22, Ellen Zhang ’21, Forest Ho-Chen ’22, and Aniketh Phalcomepely ’21.
+Other Curious George attendees included Anney Ye ’20, Trista Yao ’20, Neha Thumu ’20, Shelby Williams ’21, Celeste Huang-Menders ’22, Eliana DeHaven ’22, Ellen Zhang ’21, Forest Ho-Chen ’22, and Aniketh Phalcomepely ’21.

 Looking back on her experience, Shelby reflected on her experience.
 “Attending the Yale Daily News High School Journalism Symposium was an incredible experience!
 I learned so much more about the intricacies of visual journalism and animation than I previously knew, and had the honor of speaking to the journalism icon Bob Woodward!”